fabiospampinato/monex/README.md

 - `--exec`:
   - It's required.
   - You pass it a full-blown shell script to execute, with no magic whatsoever behind it, just write the full script you want to execute.
+  - You can execute multiple scripts by writing multiple scripts after `--exec` or by using the option multiple times.
   - Remember to write the full script, e.g. `node path/to/script.js`.
   - Remember to quote the full script if it contains any whitespaces, e.g. `--exec 'node path/to/script.js'`.

-If you want to restart the script manually just send `rs` in the terminal.
+If you want to restart the script(s) manually just send `rs` in the terminal.

 That's it, super simple, there's very little to remember.